robOcity/ai-course/week-7-machine-learning-in-ai.md

 # Week 7 - Machine Learning in AI

-1. Motivation: Applying machine learning to improve the performance of artificially intelligent systems.
+1. Motivation: Imagine trying to program a agent to recognize hand-written numbers, or to predict home prices.
+Instead of programming it directly, let's use apply algorithms that learn from the experience.
+In this chapter, we will consider machine learning from the perspective of artificial intelligence.
+This week we focus on decision trees and ways to improve and evaluate model performance.

 1. Learning objectives